sqlmapproject/sqlmap/Usage.md

 Option: `--union-char`

 By default sqlmap tests for UNION query SQL injection technique using `NULL` character.
-However, by providing an higher `--level` value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with `NULL` fail whereas with a random integer they succeed.
+However, by providing a higher `--level` value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with `NULL` fail, whereas with a random integer they succeed.

-You can manually tell sqlmap to test for this type of SQL injection with a specific character by providing the tool with the option `--union-char` followed by a string.
+You can manually tell sqlmap to test for this type of SQL injection with a specific character by using option `--union-char` with desired character value (e.g. `--union-char 123`).

 ### DNS exfiltration attack